katsenkatorz/Chess.com-Coordinates-Extension/README.md

    - Toggle coordinate display on/off
    - Hide/show Chess.com's original coordinates
    - Enable/disable the hover highlight effect
+   - Show coordinates only on hover
+   - Highlight coordinates on legal moves for selected pieces
    - Adjust the font size of coordinates (50-100%)
    - Adjust the contrast/opacity of coordinates (2-20%)